SergioCoboLopez/ELN_Sergio/docs/february_23/week_2.md

 -You need to be careful with the logistic model.
 Some combinations of parameter values may yield negative concentrations of phage.

+**W** Hyperion.
+Rewriting the abstract.
+Should I motivate the problem better?
+Anyone who reads the abstract wants to know why what I am doing is important.
+I should go for the results next.